miladadli/Invoice-Mail/README.md

 ### Build and Start the Services

-1. Extract the contents of the ZIP file to a directory on your machine.

-2. Navigate to the `InvoiceMail` folder in your terminal:
+1. Navigate to the `InvoiceMail` folder in your terminal:

 ```bash
 cd path/to/InvoiceMail